 Interested in Being a Director?

 Being a director of Ayr Farmers Mutual Insurance Company can be a very satisfying way to give back to your community.
-It does however require a time commitment to fulfill the duties.
+It requires a time commitment to fulfill the duties.
 The following outlines that commitment.
 It is worthy to note you should consider your commitment to be a longer-term rather than a short-term.

 STANDING FOR ELECTION AT THE ANNUAL MEETING